wh1t3cAt1k/split-with-history/README.md

 # Split With History

-A PowerShell script that allows to extract lines from a file into another file, preserving git history in both files.
+A PowerShell script that allows to extracts a line range from the specified file into another file, preserving git history for both of them.

 # Example usage: